IamBeltran/month-class/README.md

 - Type: `Object`

-An activity scheduled on a datebook.
+Description: An activity scheduled on a datebook.

 An `Object` that contains the details of a task, event, appointment or meeting.